 Chimerix, Inc. (the Company) is a development-stage biopharmaceutical company dedicated to accelerating the advancement of innovative medicines that make a meaningful impact in the lives of patients living with cancer and other serious diseases.
 The Company has two clinical-stage product candidates, dociparstat sodium (DSTAT) and brincidofovir (BCV).
-Dociparstat sodium is a potential first-in-class glycosaminoglycan compound derived from porcine heparin with known anti-inflammatory properties, but with substantially reduced risk of bleeding complications compared to commercially available forms of heparin.
-DSTAT is currently in development as a first-line therapy in acute myeloid leukemia (AML).
-DSTAT may enhance eradication of leukemic blasts and quiescent leukemic stem cells (LSCs) by making them more sensitive to chemotherapy.
-Specifically, DSTAT inhibits binding and/or interactions of proteins including CXCL12, P-selectins, HMGB1, and platelet factor 4.
-DSTAT may sensitize malignant blasts to chemotherapy by inhibiting AML survival pathways and reversing LSC quiescence leading to the observed increases in relapse-free survival (RFS) and overall survival (OS) in a Phase 2 study with DSTAT versus placebo.
-Randomized Phase 2 data suggests that DSTAT may also accelerate platelet recovery post chemotherapy via inhibition of platelet factor 4, a negative regulator of platelet production that impairs platelet recovery following chemotherapy.
-DSTAT is also being developed for acute lung injury (ALI) in COVID-19 patients.
-DSTAT has demonstrated potential in preclinical studies to address key inflammatory and coagulation disorders observed in patients with severe COVID-19.
-DSTAT has the potential to inhibit the hyperactive immune response and resulting inflammation, as well as address the underlying causes of coagulation disorders seen in COVID-19, but with substantially reduced risk of bleeding complications compared to commercially available forms of heparin.
-BCV is a lipid conjugate DNA polymerase inhibitor in development as a medical countermeasure for smallpox.
+DSTAT is a heparin derivative with significantly decreased anticoagulant activity; this enables dosing at higher concentrations to achieve anti-inflammatory and other potentially beneficial effects that cannot be safely achieved with commercially available forms of heparin.
+DSTAT is in development as a potential first-line therapy in acute myeloid leukemia (AML) and as a potential treatment for acute lung injury (ALI) in COVID-19 patients.
+BCV is an investigational lipid conjugate that is in development as a medical countermeasure for smallpox.
 The Company expects to continue its evaluation of external innovation in order to license, acquire or otherwise gain access to molecules that further broaden its pipeline of investigational agents in cancer or other serious diseases.